Connect with others who understand.

 While these diagnostic tests show certain PNH-related problems, other health conditions may also lead to the same test results.
 Doctors usually confirm PNH with a test called flow cytometry, which detects proteins attached to the outer membranes of blood cells.
 If you have PNH, flow cytometry will show that your cells lack the proteins that offer protection from the complement system.

-Your health care team may also recommend bone marrow tests to look for signs of bone marrow failure and determine whether your HSCs can produce enough healthy blood cells.
+For more detailed PNH information, your health care team may also recommend a bone marrow test to look for signs of bone marrow failure and determine whether your HSCs can produce enough healthy blood cells.
 During this test, your doctor will remove a small sample of cells by inserting a long needle into the bone marrow in your pelvic bone or breastbone.
 These cells will then be analyzed to look for abnormalities.

 Treatments for PNH